What is the Fourier Transform of a Spatial Point Process?: Notation and Definitions

-We define a new parameterisation to capture how the process's $f(w)$ differs from that of a Poisson process.
-We define the $n$th deviation as
+We define a new parameterisation to capture how the process's $f(\freq)$ differs from that of a Poisson process.
+We define the $n$th deviation of the $n$th order product density as

+where the argument of the product density $z_l\in {\mathbb{R}}^d$ for $l=1,\dots, n-1$.
 For a Poisson process these $n=2,3,\dots$ deviations from Poissonianity will all be identically zero.
-By understanding deviations from Poisson behaviour, we get greater understanding of the underlying process under study.
+By understanding deviations from Poisson behaviour, we get greater insight into the underlying process of interest.
 For completeness we also define the Fourier transform of the deviations:

 where if $n=2$ we suppress the superscript.
 With this definition we find that